iachievedit/weatherfxlite/README.md

 ## Configure and Build
 ### Configuration

+WeatherFXLite uses the REST API for Apple's [WeatherKit]().
+To use WeatherKit and build this project you'll need an Apple Developer Account.
+See our [tutorial](https://dev.iachieved.it/iachievedit/weatherkit-rest-api/) for details on obtaining a private and public key.

 WeatherFXLite uses the [OpenWeatherMap](https://openweathermap.org/api) REST API 2.5.
 To build the application you'll need to provide an OpenWeatherMap API key and the latitude/longitude of the location.
 The exact API endpoint is [current](https://openweathermap.org/current).